How Much Should You Allocate to Private Real Estate?

 Data suggest that adding a 10% or 20% allocation of core private real estate to a traditional 60/40 stock and bond portfolio may be a productive approach to portfolio enhancement.
 Historically, adding core private real estate increases income, reduces volatility, and enhances Sharpe ratios while maintaining long-term returns.

-Source: Bloomberg, NCREIF, USAA Real Estate Research
+Source: Bloomberg, NCREIF, Affinius Capital

 ---